bsmith89/StrainFacts-manuscript/doc/submission.md

 metagenomic data.
-While we do not directly compare to DESMAN, runtimes of several hours have been reported for that tool on substantially smaller simulated datasets [@Quince2017], and hence we believe that StrainFacts is likely the fastest implementation of the metagenotype deconvolution approach.
+While we do not directly compare to DESMAN, runtimes of several hours have been reported for that tool on substantially smaller simulated datasets [@Quince2017], and hence we believe that StrainFacts is likely the most scalable implementation of the metagenotype deconvolution approach.
 Still other methods apply regularized regression [e.g. Lasso @Albanese2017] to decompose metagenotypes—essentially solving the abundance half of the deconvolution problem but not the genotypes half—or look for previously